-While porting Mobitop to iPhone from Symbian, we sorely missed following.
+While porting Mobitop to iPhone from Symbian, we sorely missed the following.

-2. Ability to run the app in background (there is Push registry but it’s nothing like a real daemon)
+- Ability to run the app in the background (there is a Push registry but it’s nothing like a real daemon)

-5. Ability to render content on idle screen
+- Ability to render content on the idle screen

 And many more …